 Gusto customers have access to a variety of HR tools, including offer letter templates, onboarding checklists, time-off policies, and holiday pay.

 Benefits administration is also available to businesses that want to offer health insurance, retirement plans, commuter benefits and more.
 (Many benefits are available as add-ons for an additional fee.)

 Who is Gusto Best For?

 Gusto was created to solve a specific pain point for small businesses: make payroll and benefits administration easier and faster.
 As a result, it’s become very popular with new and growing businesses that want access to online tools to help take care of these essential tasks.
 Nav recommends Gusto for:

-- Businesses that work with contractors: The contractor-only option waives the $39 monthly fee and only costs $6 per contractor.
+- Businesses that work with contractors: The contractor-only option currently waives the $35 monthly fee for six months and only costs $6 per contractor.
 It also prepares 1099’s.